MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/secured-core-server.md

 ## 1. Simplified security

-Certified OEM hardware for Secured-core server assures that all hardware, firmware, and drivers meet the requirements for Secured-core server capabilities.
+Certified OEM hardware for Secured-core server gives you the assurance that the hardware, firmware, and drivers meet the requirements for Secured-core server capabilities.
 You can enable these capabilities easily by configuring Windows Server systems in the Windows Admin Center.

 ## 2. Advanced protection